SOCI/soci/docs/backends/mysql.md

 ### Stored Procedures

-MySQL version 5.0 and later supports two kinds of stored routines: stored procedures and stored functions (for details, please consult the [procedure MySQL documentation](http://dev.mysql.com/doc/refman/5.0/en/stored-procedures.html)).
+MySQL version 5.0 and later supports two kinds of stored routines: stored procedures and stored functions (for details, please consult the [Defining Stored Programs](https://dev.mysql.com/doc/refman/5.5/en/stored-programs-defining.html)).
 Stored functions can be executed by using SOCI's [procedure class](../procedures.md).
 There is currently no support for stored procedures.

 ## Native API Access